sasa1977/erlangelist/site/articles/phoenix_is_modular.md

 end
 ```

 And there you have it!
-A Phoenix powered "Hello World" in less than 10 lines of code.
+A Phoenix-powered "Hello World" in less than 10 lines of code.
 Not so bad :-)

 ## Reusing desired Phoenix pieces

 Since Phoenix is modular, it's fairly easy to reintroduce some parts of it if needed.
-For example, if you want to log requests, you can simply add following plugs to your endpoint:
+For example, if you want to log requests, you can simply add the following plugs to your endpoint:

 ```elixir
 plug Plug.RequestId